 \subsection{Acknowledgments}

-I am grateful to V.~Dotsenko, B.\,Shoikhet, D.\,B.\,Fuchs for useful discussions on closely related topics.
-My special thanks are addressed to Boris Shoikhet for his explanations of the importance of this problem.
-Another special thanks are addressed to my advisor Boris Feigin for many different useful and stimulating discussions on the subject.
-My conversations with him about this problem took several years.
+I am grateful to V.~Dotsenko, B.\,Shoikhet, D.\,B.\,Fuchs for useful discussions.
+Special thanks are addressed to Boris Shoikhet for his explanations of the importance of this problem and to my advisor Boris Feigin for many useful and stimulating discussions.
+My conversations with him about this problem took place over several years.

-\section{notations and recollections}
+\section{Notations and recollections}